 In some ways I miss shooting sharp, high quality colour negative film.
-While it had advantages over digital, it could be quite hard work getting the results I was after.
+For a time I felt it had advantages over digital, but it was hard work getting the results I was after.

 The highlight detail in colour negative film develops more than the detail in the shadows.
 This means negative film can easily withstand a stop or two of overexposure.
-Overexposed negative film will retain more highlight detail than slide film (and probably digital capture, too), and the detail in the shadows will also increase.
+Overexposed negative film will retain more highlight detail than slide film (and may compete very well digital captures, too), and the detail in the shadows will also increase.

 The layers and chemicals in overexposed negative film will work together to reduce grain and enhance sharpness.
 But it’s important to remember that pushing the film too far will cause these gains to break down.
 So just a stop or two is ideal.